 Did you know the maximum amount that can be contributed to retirement accounts can change from year to year?
 It’s true.
-And taking advantage of these contribution limit increases can make a big impact over your working career.
+So do you update your monthly contributions to your retirement accounts?
+Taking advantage of these contribution limit increases can make a big impact over your working career.
 Today, I want to walk through this with you to make sure you are indeed maxing out these accounts when able!

 Start by taking a look at your paystub, the most recent would be the most helpful.
-There should be a line on there that indicates how much you are contributing both for the current period and another for the year-to-date.
+There is a line on there that indicates how much you are contributing both for the current period and another for the year-to-date.
 Find the year-to-date number and write it down.

 For the year 2020, the maximum amount that can be contributed to Traditional and/or Roth IRAs is $6,000 or if over the age of 50 an additional $1,000 for a total of $7,000.

 Following the same process, we take the amount already contributed year-to-date and subtract that from the contribution limit.
 This amount is then divided by the number of months remaining before the end of the year to determine how much is needed on a monthly basis.